ashtonesawyer/secdevops/hw2/hw2.md

 But editing `rc.conf` is way less work, so I did do that first.
 Suricata just wasn't running properly until I got this done.

 Also...
-I did add 8022 to the detection ports and SSH port group.
+I did add 8022 to the SSH port group.
 I don't actually know what that does, but it seemed like a reasonable thing to do.

 ```
  > sudo vim /usr/local/etc/suricata/suricata.yaml